Russian-Tsar-Nikolay-II/lab-01-market-product-and-git/docs/docs/roles-and-skills.md

 ## Personal reflection

-I chose **Back‑end engineer (c++)** because I enjoy working on server logic and building systems that interact with databases and users.
+I chose **Back‑end engineer (python)** because I enjoy working on server logic and building systems that interact with databases and users.